philc/book-notes/zero to one - peter thiel.md

 * Foundations (about founding logistics) (chap 9)
   * Founders: have a strong prehistory.
   * Three people is an ideal-sized board.
-  * On the bus or off the bus -- about consultants: "Anyone who doesn't own stock options or draw a regular salary from your company is fundamentally misaligned.
+  * "On the bus or off the bus" -- regarding consultants: "Anyone who doesn't own stock options or draw a regular salary from your company is fundamentally misaligned.
 At the margin, they'll be biased to claim value in the near term, not help you create more in the future.
 That's why hiring consultants doesn't work."
   * "Cash-poor executives" aligns motivations to grow the company at all costs.
   * "High cash compensation teaches workers to claim value from the company as it already exists instead of investing their time to create new value in the future."